Rubusch/ansible__raspberry/README.md

 https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html

-## Final Setup
+## Setup

-The installation uses a folder *secret* containing the credential files. *secret* is not checked in, and needs to be provided manually as shown below.
+The installation needs a folder *secret* (not tracked) containing the credential files. *secret* is not checked in, and needs to be provided manually as shown below.

-For my embedded automation controller I use the following setup:
+For my embedded automation controller the following shows a final setup:

 - **dhcp client** on wlan0 (with configured wpa_supplicant from *secret*), as uplink
 - **dhcp server** (dnsmasq) running on eth0 to manage the DUTs